naiduarvind/the-bility-engineer/src/pages/posts/quick-tip-secrethub-with-aws-lambda-go-using-cdk.md

    // REPLACE: `<APP_NAME>-service-key` with an appropriate alias. kmsKey.addAlias("<APP_NAME>-service-key");
    ```
-3. Associate the auto-generated Lambda execution role to the customer managed KMS key.
+3. Association of the auto-generated Lambda execution role to the customer managed KMS key.

 ```typescript
 kmsKey.grantEncryptDecrypt(lambdaFn);